swcarpentry/DEPRECATED-bc/git/intermediate/00-intro.md

 ## Introducing Yourself to Git

-The first time we use Git on a new machine, we need to run commands to configure a few things.
+The first time you use Git on a new machine, you need to run commands to configure a few things.

 First, you need to tell Git
 your preferred name and email address.